chrisjohn727/sample/README.md

   In this markup file you should define how the property editing panel of your widget will be laid out.

   [ sample app > instruments > newInstrument > newInstrumentEdit.html](https://github.com/chrisjohn727/sample/blob/master//Sample%20Poseidon%20Instrument/app%20%3E%20instruments%20%3E%20newInstrument%20%3E%20newInstrumentEdit.html)
+* App > instruments > newInstrument > newInstrumentDataController.ts

+  In this file you should include any logic that defines how data is edited and loaded in your widget.
+Also, it is responsible how the   data will be updated/refreshed.
-* [App > instruments > newInstrument > newInstrumentDataController.ts](https://github.com/chrisjohn727/sample/blob/master//Sample%20Poseidon%20Instrument/App%20%3E%20instruments%20%3E%20newInstrument%20%3E%20newInstrumentDataController.ts
+  [sample App > instruments > newInstrument > newInstrumentDataController.ts](https://github.com/chrisjohn727/sample/blob/master//Sample%20Poseidon%20Instrument/App%20%3E%20instruments%20%3E%20newInstrument%20%3E%20newInstrumentDataController.ts
 )
 * [App > instruments > newInstrument > newInstrumentDirective.ts](https://github.com/chrisjohn727/sample/blob/master//Sample%20Poseidon%20Instrument/App%20%3E%20instruments%20%3E%20newInstrument%20%3E%20newInstrumentDirective.ts
 )